muriloloffi/front-innova-connect-avaliacao/README.md

 ## Installation

 Clone the API and Front-end repositories locally, then run `npm install` and `npm run dev` on both.
+The front-end should be available at http://localhost:5173.
+Back-end endpoints can be found on http://localhost:8080.

 ### Requisitos de negócio